The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 • Make grocery list: thirty minutes

-• Search for phone before leaving the house: 10 minutes
+• Search for your phone before leaving the house: 10 minutes

-• Road construction on way to store, so trip there: 45 minutes
+• There’s road construction on the way to the store: 45 minutes

 • Load groceries into car: 15 minutes

-• To avoid the road construction you take the “scenic” route, but there was an interminably long train crossing so return trip: one hour
+• To avoid the road construction on the way home you take the “scenic” route, but there was an interminably long train crossing.
+Return trip: one hour

 • Unload groceries and put them away: 30 minutes

-• Forgot to get key ingredient so agonized about going back to the store, then searching for a substitute: 20 minutes
+• Discover you forgot to buy a key ingredient so agonized about going back to the store: 20 minutes

-• Spouse calls with urgent need: 15 minutes
+• Spouse calls with an urgent need: 15 minutes

-• New recipe more complicated than expected so search for and watch YouTube video for technique: 45 minutes
+• A new recipe is more complicated than expected so you search for and watch YouTube video for the technique: 45 minutes

-• Search cupboards for table decorations: 20 minutes
+• Search the cupboards for table decorations: 20 minutes

 • Set the table: 30 minutes